Magneticraft-Team/Magneticraft/src/main/resources/assets/magneticraft/guide/en_us/electricity/3-transportation.md

 # Electricity Transportation

-Electricity can be transmitted through electrical connectors and electrical poles.
+Electricity can be transmitted through electrical connectors, electric cables and electric poles.

 **Connecting**